bindusree-v/Financial_Deep_Research_Agent/README.md

 ---

-If you want, send your **actual project details or code structure**, and
+If you want, send your **actual project details or code structure**, and I’ll convert this into a **perfect interview-ready README + explanation** (with architecture diagram explanation also).